 Skye Portable Air Purifier Replacement Filter and Lamp

 The answer is generally yes, however dust is made up of different size particles, so the quality of the filter is important for capturing all the dust particles.
 There are different types of filters that can go into air purifiers depending on the level of air purifier purchased.
-The best air purifiers will have an H13 HEPA filter and remove somewhere in the air of 99.97% of dust particles down to .3 microns.
-However, there are low quality air purifiers which feature low quality air filters (whether regular or HEPA) and therefore don’t capture as much of the dust.
+The best air purifiers will have an H13 HEPA filter and remove somewhere in the area of 99.97% of dust particles down to .3 microns.
+However, there are low quality air purifiers which feature low quality air filters (whether regular or HEPA-like) and therefore don’t capture as much of the dust.

-What is CFM and how does it relate to an air purifier
+What is CFM and how does it relate to an air purifier?

 CFM stands for Cubic Feet per Minute and is the units used to measure the volume of air an air purifier filters per minute.
 The higher the CFM, the more air the air purifier filters.